 - Meditative practices throughout the West have become popular as affirmations and motivational tools.
 Instead of evoking the divine the mantras are usually secular and aim to enhance your personal wellbeing.
 The phrases like “I am enough” or “I choose calmness” are modern interpretations of the old traditions.

-In addition, mantras function as cultural icons, representing profundity and wisdom. mantra chanting, Musicians, artists and writers typically use them in music, art and literature as the timeless expressions of spirituality.
 The chant “Om Namah Shivaya” has been the source of many art pieces.
 People often chant it during modern yoga classes.

 The role of Mantras in meditation and mantras as spiritual